National Rifle Association (United Kingdom): History

+1990s–present

+Through the 1990s and 2000s, the NRA experienced falling membership and financial difficulties.
+Although the 2002 Commonwealth Games saw some capital investment to the Bisley facilities, other facilities including the accommodation and camping ablutions declined, with the NRA making significant redundancies in 2011 and 2012.

+In 2013, new management within the NRA saw a wholesale change in approach to estate management and membership.
+Controversially, leases for clubhouses on Bisley Camp were increased significantly.
+One tenant fought a high profile battle in the media - having rejected the outcome of arbitration.
+This episode was misreported in national press as involving the "Regimental Clubhouse" of the Artists Rifles Regiment, but the Artists Rifle Club had in fact vacated the building in 1967 and had no connection with the new tenant.

-In 2019 the Charity Commission gave the association formal regulatory advice when it found the NRA had acted outside its charitable objects when it had promoted civilian recreational shooting.
+As a result of lease controversies, Conservative MP Adam Holloway referred the NRA to the Charity Commission in 2019.
+The Commission had no concerns with the NRA's seeking market rates for rents and leases, but issued formal regulatory advice when it found the NRA had more generally acted outside its charitable objects by promoting civilian recreational shooting.

 In 2020 the Charity Commission stated that the association had made progress and withdrew the decision in April 2022.

 The National Shooting Centre

-The National Shooting Centre is a wholly-owned trading subsidiary of the National Rifle Association.
+The National Shooting Centre (NSC) is a wholly owned trading subsidiary of the National Rifle Association.
 Through the NSC, the Association owns the freehold on "Bisley Camp", which covers the built areas including Club Row, other buildings and clubhouses as well as the extensive caravan and camping sites.
 The Camp area also includes some smaller, self-contained ranges such as Cheylesmore.
 The larger ranges (Century, Stickledown and Short Siberia) are held on a 99-year lease from the Ministry of Defence.
-Although these are operated directly by the NSC and are not strictly military ranges, they do utilise the MoD's Pirbright Danger Area (which serves the adjacent barracks and military ranges).
+Although these are operated directly by the NSC and are not strictly military ranges, they do utilise the MoD Danger Area (which serves the adjacent Pirbright Camp military ranges).
 Consequently, they remain subject to some MoD rules for civilian use of military ranges.

 The original ranges for the NRA's Imperial Meeting were at Wimbledon, but in the late 1880s the National Rifle Association began searching for a new site.
 In early 1888 it seemed that Cannock Chase was to be selected from several locations under consideration.
 However, that plan fell through a few months later, and the other potential venues again put their cases, with the Middlesex Chronicle newspaper suggesting that a large site at Staines was a likely home for "The New Wimbledon".
 Eventually though, Bisley was selected.
 The principal ranges used at Bisley today are as originally laid out in 1890 to accommodate modern full-bore rifle shooting.